-We believe strongly that the approval of the Amended Plan is essential to our success.
+We believe strongly that the approval of the 2011 Plan is essential to our success.
 Our employees are our most valuable assets.
-Stock options and the other awards permitted under the Amended Plan are vital to our ability to attract and retain outstanding and highly skilled employees, especially in the competitive labor markets in which we compete.
+Stock options and the other awards permitted under the 2011 Plan are vital to our ability to attract and retain outstanding and highly skilled employees, especially in the competitive labor markets in which we compete.
 These awards also are crucial to our ability to motivate employees to achieve our goals.
-The proposed terms of the Amended Plan are designed to allow the Company to continue to attract, retain and motivate people whose skills and performance are critical to the Company's success.
-The Amended Plan, if approved by our stockholders, would introduce a fungible share pool design (also known as flexible share counting) which would require that the number of Shares that remain available for issuance under the Amended Plan will be reduced by two Shares for each Share issued pursuant to an award other than an option or stock appreciation right to reflect the relative value of full value awards.
+The proposed terms of the 2011 Plan are designed to allow the Company to continue to attract, retain and motivate people whose skills and performance are critical to the Company's success.
+Unlike the time vested option awards under the 2003 Plan, the new 2011 Plan would permit the Compensation Committee to make equity awards that better accomplish the Committee's pay for performance goals.
+The 2011 Plan, if approved by our stockholders, would introduce a fungible share pool design (also known as flexible share counting) which would require that the number of Shares that remain available for issuance under the 2011 Plan will be reduced by 2.22 Shares for each Share issued pursuant to an award other than an option or stock appreciation right to reflect the relative value of full value awards.
 We will continue to monitor the environment in which we operate and make changes to our equity compensation program to help us meet our goals, including achieving long-term stockholder value.

-The Board of Directors recommends a vote FOR the approval of the Company's 2003 Stock Incentive Plan.
+The Board of Directors recommends a vote FOR the approval of the Company's 2011 Stock Incentive Plan.

-A general description of the principal terms of the Amended Plan is set forth below.
-This description is qualified in its entirety by the terms of the Amended Plan, a copy of which is attached hereto as Annex A.
+A general description of the principal terms of the 2011 Plan is set forth below.
+This description is qualified in its entirety by the terms of the 2011 Plan, a copy of which is attached hereto as Annex A.